 Initially, anesthesia are administered for your comfort.
 There are different ways that this can be administered.
 Your surgeon will determine which method will work best for you.
 Inner thigh lifts are usually performed on an outpatient basis while outer thigh lifts typically require a stay in the hospital.

-What Procedures Can Be Combined with a Thigh Lift?
+What Procedures Can Be Combined?

 Thigh lift surgery is sometimes combined with liposuction and may also be involved in a larger body lift process that tightens tissue across the lower body.
 Liposuction or additional lifting may focus on the thighs, hips, buttocks, and even the abdomen to enhance the final outcome of treatment.